istio/istio.io/content/en/docs/reference/config/security/normalization/index.md

 ### 1. Case-insensitive matching

-Istio authorization policy will compare the header name in case-insensitive approach.
+Istio authorization policy will compare the header name with a case-insensitive approach.

 This is enabled by default.

 ### 2. Duplicate headers

-Istio will merge duplicate headers to a single header by concatenating all values using comma as separator.
+Istio will merge duplicate headers to a single header by concatenating all values using comma as a separator.

 The authorization policy will do a simple string match on the merged headers.
 For example, a request with header `x-header: foo` and `x-header: bar` will be merged to `x-header: foo,bar`.